 The citizens of Zaragoza and for that matter, other parts of Aragon, took their time to fully come to terms with football.
 Organised competitions did not truly get underway until 1915, a good decade or so later than neighbouring Catalunya.
 The first important team to emerge in the Aragonese capital was Iberia Sport Club, which was formed in 1917 and went on to dominate the early years of the regional championship.
 The only real challenge Iberia experienced came in the form of Sociedad Atletica Stadium, who was founded in 1919 and pipped Iberia to the championship in 1924 & 25.
 Another team founded in 1919, Zaragoza Football Club, joined forces with Sociedad Atletica Stadium in 1925 to create Club Deportiva Real Zaragoza, but Iberia continued to reign supreme and featured in the inaugural season of La Segunda in 1928-29.
 Iberia was undoubtedly helped by the foresight of its directors who had developed the city’s first purpose-built stadium, Campo de Torrero.
 Opened on 7 October 1923 with a match against Osasuna, Torrero was to the south-east of the city centre and had a final capacity of 20,000.
-On 18 March 1932 Iberia and Club Deportiva Real Zaragoza agreed to merge forming FC Zaragoza, or as we know them today, Real Zaragoza.
+On 18 March 1932, Iberia and Club Deportiva Real Zaragoza agreed to merge and form FC Zaragoza, or as we know them today, Real Zaragoza.

 As that great team of the sixties broke up, Zaragoza’s form suffered and the club dropped to La Segunda at the end of the 1970-71 season.
 Their absence from the top division was brief as promotion was won with a third-place finish in 71-72.
 Steady progress was made over the next couple of seasons with the club achieving a best-ever finish of second place in La Primera in 1974-75.
 During the 1976-77 season, La Romareda was extended, with both end terraces gaining an upper tier and covers, which extended around from the main west stand.
 The new capacity stood at 50,000.
 Whilst the roof was going up, the club was going down to the second division again.
 The 1977-78 season brought the club its first league trophy when La Segunda title was secured with a point to spare.